5 Tips to Refresh Your Cut Flowers

 Wrapping it Up

-So don’t get discouraged when your blooms begin to droop!
-See if there is anything you can do to remedy it, like checking or changing the water, trimming the ends, and downsizing to a smaller vase.
-Discard the ones that are spent and just keep going down to smaller vases until the last bloom is gone.
-I have been known to pop in an artificial stem for color when there is nothing left but the greenery!
+Don’t get discouraged when your cut flowers start to droop!
+Take a moment to see if there’s anything you can do to revive them—check or change the water, trim the ends, or downsize to a smaller vase.
+Discard the flowers that are spent and keep rearranging into smaller vases until the very last bloom is gone.
+And if all that’s left is the greenery, don’t be afraid to pop in an artificial stem for a little color.
+It’s all about making your bouquet last as long as possible! 🌸

 Watch the Video